Would you be kind enough to tell me whether I am right with my interpretation of the expressions in bold in the following sentences?

 He tore off his jacket, went up to Carter, and flung it in his face.

-We are not prepared to fling harsh words at anyone who do not at this moment agree with us
+We are not prepared to fling harsh words at any who do not at this moment agree with us

 The flowers fling their fragrance around.